 I can’t possibly give you specifics, because I don’t know, but it’s very true that some part of the royalties go to funding the church, their school, and other programs.
 In short, it funds heresy and blasphemy.
-When we play their music on Spotify or, even worse, during the worship service, we are in a very real way support the irreverent teachings of Bethel Church.
+When we play their music on Spotify or, even worse, during the worship service, we are in a very real way supporting the irreverent teachings of Bethel Church.

 With that knowledge, why would we even want to proceed with listening to them?
 I think it’s because they know what they are doing.
 They create incredible music that lures people in and create revenue for all their different areas of “ministry.”
 They are crafty, because Satan is crafty.

 Friends, Bethel Music/Jesus Culture (they are one in the same) doesn’t need our support.
 It is truly a godless movement that doesn’t seek to honor God, but only use Him as a genie, as Jenn Johnson said in the video linked above.